Inspiration

 Say Hello!

-The primary language in Bhutan is Dzongkha, which is used in government, schools, and media and written in the Tibetan script.
-'Hello' is kuzu zangpo la.
+Dzongkha is the national language, used in government, schools, and media, and written in Tibetan script.
+A useful phrase to know is kuzu zangpo la — hello.

 • Safety In Bhutan